 “If doing the rehab will add value to your home and you don’t have much equity in your home as-is, then a 203(k) loan or Fannie Mae HomeStyle Renovation loan may be your only option,” Becker says.

 4. Comparison shop

-Just as you did with your mortgage — and just as you should do anytime you make any big financial decision — it’s crucial to look at payment terms and fees from a few different lenders.
+Just as you did with your mortgage — and just as you should do anytime you make any big financial decision — look at payment terms and fees from a few different lenders.
 Rates and costs vary from bank to bank, so do your research (and your math) to make sure you get the best deal.
 The only thing better than renovating your home is renovating it while knowing you’re getting a good deal on borrowing the money.

 Home renovation loan pitfalls to watch for

 While renovating your home may sound exciting, remember that these projects — and borrowing the money to make them a reality — can come with significant drawbacks.
 Don’t let your upgrade come with any of these downsides:

 Making an investment that isn’t worth the cost